 Our board of directors will initially be divided into three classes, Class I, Class II and Class III, with members of each class serving staggered three-year terms.
 Our amended and restated certificate of incorporation will provide that the authorized number of directors may be changed only by resolution of the board of directors.
-Any or all of the directors may be removed from office at any time, but only for cause and only by the affirmative vote of holders of a majority of the voting power of all then outstanding shares of our capital stock entitled to vote generally in the election of directors, voting together as a single class, including, for so long as any shares of Class B common stock remain outstanding, a majority of the shares of Class B common stock then outstanding, voting separately as a single class.
+Subject to the terms of any preferred stock, any or all of the directors may be removed from office at any time, but only for cause and only by the affirmative vote of holders of a majority of the voting power of all then outstanding shares of our capital stock entitled to vote generally in the election of directors, voting together as a single class.
 Any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.